YankovskiyVS/ToDoList/README.md

 # ToDoList

-Track your plans right frome the computer concole
+Track your plans right from the computer concole

 To start with: